ROCm/rocDecode/samples/videoDecodeMem/README.md

 # Video Decode Sample
 This sample illustrates a way to pass the data chunk-by-chunk sequentially to the FFMPEG demuxer which are then decoded on AMD hardware using rocDecode library.

-This sample supports both YUV420 8-bit and 10-bit streams.

 ## Prerequisites:

 * Linux distribution